 American Society of Church History

-The Program Committee of the American Society of Church History, chaired by President-Elect Paul C. H. Lim, is pleased to announce its Call For Papers for the upcoming Winter Meeting.
+The Program Committee of the American Society of Church History (ASCH), chaired by President-Elect Daniel Ramírez, is pleased to announce its Call For Papers for the upcoming Annual Meeting.

 Proposals from the following periods and categories, inter alia, are welcomed: